Amazon Staffers Think The NYC Headquarters Was Scrapped To Save Jeff Bezos From Media Spotlight During Divorce

 — Page Six (@PageSix) February 15, 2019

-There are some doubts as to whether Jeff Bezos would make such a rash decision based for the company based on his current love life.
+There are some doubts as to whether Jeff Bezos would make such a rash decision for the company based on his current love life.
 Another source in the company told Page Six that Bezos is used to scrutiny and that the decision to scrap the headquarters in Queens was strictly a business decision — one that involved the entire leadership team at the company.